 Therefore, according to Aljazeera (2019), insecurity and economic instability in many regions make it difficult to deliver healthcare services.
 Health workers face threats, and facilities are sometimes targets of violence, further shackling service delivery.
 The war conflict in Afghanistan continues to impact daily life and restrict access to sufficient healthcare.
 The ongoing insecurity and economic instability contribute to difficulties in accessing medical services and worsen the overall health crisis, particularly in remote areas.
 The lack of access to healthcare has had severe consequences, including the death of family members or close friends for one in five people within the last few years(Carthaigh et al., 2015).
 Consequently, the main reason Afghanistan relied heavily on foreign aid was to support its healthcare system.
 Decades of conflict, insecurity, weak infrastructure, instability, and a weak economy have limited the Afghan government's capacity to fund and sustain healthcare services independently.
 International donors, including countries, NGOs, and international organizations, have been the primary sources of funding for healthcare initiatives in Afghanistan (Maizland, 2022; Waldman et al., 2006).
 According to the World Bank (2022), Afghanistan received $4,656.34 million in foreign aid in 2021, up from $4,208.49 million in 2020, while the world average was $973.45 million.
 From 1960 to 2021, Afghanistan’s foreign aid averaged $1,442.63 million, with a minimum of $2.65 million in 1986 and a maximum of $6,745.74 million in 2011 (See Figure 1).

-Figure 1.
+Fig. 1.
 Afghanistan’s foreign aid

 Note: from “Net official development assistance and official aid received (current US$)-Afghanistan”, The World Bank Group. https://data.worldbank.org/indicator/DTODA.ALLD.